hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

 The `stages` block supports:

+* `deploy_parameters` -
+  (Optional)
+  Optional.
+The deploy parameters to use for the target in this stage.

 * `profiles` -
   (Optional)
   Skaffold profiles to use when rendering the manifest for this stage's `Target`.